 The Alzheimer's Association counts on volunteers nationwide to support our vision of a world without Alzheimer's.
 Through the efforts of talented, caring volunteers, we are able to deliver programs, fund research and support people affected by Alzheimer's.

 For more information, please click the links below or contact the office nearest you.

 Nationally our events raise the most funds and awareness for Alzheimer's, and care and support.
 Help provide a link to your local community and play an active role in the planning, recruiting and implementing of our fundraising and awareness events including Walk to End Alzheimer's

 Programs and Services:

-Nationally, the Alzheimer's Association offers more than 10,000 education programs, over 700 Early Stage Memory Loss programs and holds support groups in more than 3,200 communities.
+Nationally, the Alzheimer's Association offers more than 10,000 education programs and holds support groups in more than 3,200 communities.
 Locally-trained Community Educators, Support Group Facilitators, and other program organizers are essential to providing convenient care and support programs and services throughout Washington State and Northern Idaho.

 Projects and Events:

 Throughout the year we are in need of support before, during or after events.
 Whether it is help setting up a walk, or spending a night with friends stuffing programs and information for a conference, find out more about projects and events that fit within your schedule.